-- What it is: A smart city uses IoT sensors and technology to connect components across a city to derive data and improve the lives of citizens and visitors.
+- What is a smart city?
+A smart city uses IoT sensors and technology to connect components across a city to derive data and improve the lives of citizens and visitors.

-- What it does: Oftentimes, a mobile app is provided to give immediate access to data, communication channels and more, so that people can do everything from avoiding traffic jams, to finding a parking spot, reporting a pot hole, or an overflowing dumpster.
+- What does a smart city do?
+Oftentimes, a mobile app is provided to give immediate access to data, communication channels, and more so that people can do everything from avoiding traffic jams, to finding a parking spot, and reporting a pothole or an overflowing dumpster.

-- Why it matters: The world is becoming more urbanized, and by 2050, more than 60% of the world's population is expected to live in cities.
+- Why do smart cities matter?
+The world is becoming more urbanized, and by 2050, more than 60% of the world’s population is expected to live in cities.
 Making these cities better places to live is essential to quality of life by making them more sustainable and efficient with streamlined services.

-- Who it affects: It affects everyone on the planet.
+- Who do smart cities affect?
+It affects everyone on the planet.

-- When is this happening: This is happening now.
+- When are smart cities happening?
+This is happening now.

-- Where is this happening: Early adopters of smart city technology were European cities, but U.S. cities have quickly picked up steam and are incorporating technology into municipal infrastructure.
+- Where are smart cities happening?
+Early adopters of smart city technology were European cities, but US cities have quickly picked up steam and are incorporating technology into municipal infrastructure.

-- Who is making it happen: Public and private companies, as well as federal, state and city government are getting involved to make it easier for municipalities to adopt new technology.
+- Who is making smart cities happen?
+Public and private companies, as well as federal, state, and city governments, are getting involved to make it easier for municipalities to adopt new technology.
 Private and public partnerships are becoming a smart way for cities to add technology.

 Gartner analyst Bettina Tratz-Ryan said, “Our definition of smart cities is around how you become efficient at optimizing certain technologies or operations or infrastructures.
 How you can start to share outcome or best practices with each other and generate not just best practices but generate citizen outcome or context.
 The contextual services where you don’t only look at a citizen but you look at a person with individual needs or business groups with very specific needs.
 That constitutes a smart city.”